 - Tracks legislation and executive action, reviews legislative and policy proposals and supports policy implementation.

 - Builds partnerships with policymakers and in-state advocacy organizations to promote and advance the Foundation’s policy agenda.

-- Testifies on behalf of the Foundation at committee meetings as well as panels, conferences and other venues.
+- Testifies on behalf of the Foundation at legislative committee meetings, executive hearings as well as panels, conferences and other venues.

 - Assists with communications strategies by developing and supplying facts for advocacy resources.

 - Contributes to the Foundation’s overall state advocacy strategy by developing annual action plans for a portfolio of states.